Who could replace Joe Biden as the 2024 Democratic nominee?

 Buttigieg, 42, has already been vetted on the national stage, after running for president in 2020.

-The Indiana native has proven he can speak to both Democrats and Republicans, being one of the few Democratic elected officials to make appearances on Fox News.
+The Indiana native has proven he can speak to both Democrats and Republicans — he's one of the few Biden administration officials who appears on Fox News.

 Buttigieg and his husband, Chasten, have twins who turn 3 in August.